4-Day Classic Inca Trail + Rainbow Mountain Adventure

 Day 2: Challenging Heights – Up to Dead Woman's Pass

-The second day of your Inca Trail adventure begins with a wake-up call and a hot cup of coca tea to help with the altitude.
-After packing your daypack and enjoying breakfast, you’ll set off on a gradual uphill ascent through a beautiful valley.
-Along the way, you’ll pass ancient Queñas and Uncas trees, entering a highland forest filled with unique flora and fauna.
+Your second day on the Inca Trail begins with a wake-up call and your first hot cup of coca tea to assist with the altitude.
+After packing your daypack and having breakfast, you begin hiking uphill in a gradual ascent.
+The scenery around you is awe-inspiring as you hike through a beautiful valley with ancient Queñas and Uncas trees along the path, as you enter a highland environment full of new and varying vegetation and wildlife.

-After around 3 hours of hiking, you’ll reach the Llulluchapampa campsite, where a delicious lunch will be served.
+After about 3 hours of hiking you will come to Llulluchapampa campsite where lunch will be served.

-In the afternoon, the trail steepens as you make your way to Dead Woman’s Pass, the highest point of the day at 4,200 meters (13,780 feet).
-The breathtaking views from the summit are well worth the effort.
-After resting and enjoying the scenery, you’ll begin your descent to the Pacaymayu Alto campsite at 3,650 meters (11,975 feet), where your tent will be waiting.
+In the afternoon, the uphill trek becomes steeper as you head toward Dead Woman's Pass, the highest point of the day, at 4,200 meters (13,780 feet).
+The views from the top are stunningly rewarding.
+After resting and enjoying the views, you will descend to the Pacaymayu Alto campsite at 3650 meters (11,975 feet) where your tent will be ready for you.

 • Accomodation: Camping